Antler: Carving for decorative and tool uses

 Antler has been used through history as a material to make tools, weapons, ornaments, and toys.
 It was an especially important material in the European Late Paleolithic, used by the Magdalenian culture to make carvings and engraved designs on objects such as the so-called Bâton de commandements and the Bison Licking Insect Bite.
 In the Viking Age and medieval period, it formed an important raw material in the craft of comb-making.
 In later periods, antler—used as a cheap substitute for ivory—was a material especially associated with equipment for hunting, such as saddles and horse harness, guns and daggers, powder flasks, as well as buttons and the like.
 The decorative display of wall-mounted pairs of antlers has been popular since medieval times at least.

-The Netsilik, an Inuit group, made bows and arrows using antler, reinforced with strands of animal tendons braided to form a cable-backed bow.
+The Netsilik, an Inuit group, made bows and arrows using antlers, reinforced with strands of animal tendons braided to form a cable-backed bow.
 Several Indigenous American tribes also used antler to make bows, gluing tendons to the bow instead of tying them as cables.
 An antler bow, made in the early 19th century, is on display at Brooklyn Museum.
 Its manufacture is attributed to the Yankton Sioux.

 Through history large deer antler from a suitable species (e.g. red deer) were often cut down to its shaft and its lowest tine and used as a one-pointed pickax.